brainhackorg/global2022/CONTRIBUTING.md

 If you want to remove an event from the website, you can simply set its `display` field to `false`.

-Commit the newly generated files and push and PR to update the website.
+Commit the newly generated files, push and open a pull request to update the website.